Latte Filters

 sort sorts an array

-split splits a string by the given delimiter
+split splits a string into an array by a delimiter

 strip removes whitespace

-stripHtml removes HTML tags and converts HTML entities to text
+stripHtml removes HTML tags and converts HTML entities to characters

 translate translation into other languages